This course is available through clearing

 - How to apply

 - Apply through UCAS .

-- Spend year 3 studying chemistry in one of our partner institutions in Europe or worldwide.
+- Spend your third year studying in one of our partner universities abroad.

-- Opportunity to specialise and study course units from across the Faculty and University.
+- Take optional course units from across the Faculty and University.

 Policy on additional costs